Category

 Philipp Wunderlich

-From the number of applicants to the reason for termination: HR departments now have more data at their disposal than ever before.
+From the number of applicants to the reason for dismissal: HR departments today have more data than ever before.
 This is important data that can help the entire company move forward.
-To do this, it must be analyzed correctly and concrete conclusions drawn from the results in terms of actions and measures.
+To do this, they must be properly analyzed and concrete conclusions must be drawn about actions and measures from these results.

-Will there soon no longer be an HR department?
+Will there soon be no more HR department?

 Optimize recruiting

 Recruiting used to be relatively easy.
-However, demographic change and the shortage of skilled workers mean that it is becoming increasingly difficult to recruit competent employees.
-In the past, it was enough to create a job advertisement to which hundreds of applicants responded.
-Today, HR managers have to approach and present themselves to specialists in order to attract them to their company.
-First of all, HR analytics puts you in a position to discover specialists and talents so that you can be one of the first to apply for them.
+But demographic change and the shortage of skilled workers mean that it is becoming increasingly difficult to acquire competent employees.
+In the past, it was enough to create a job advertisement, which was then responded to by hundreds of applicants.
+Today, HR managers must specifically approach specialists and present themselves in order to attract them to their company.
+First of all, HR analytics enables you to discover specialists and talents in order to be one of the first to advertise them.

-Reasons for termination should be analyzed in order to counteract future terminations.
-This will retain employees in the long term and save costs that would have been incurred for the acquisition of new employees.
-If a company succeeds in retaining an employee in the long term, it can analyze past data and develop targeted strategies.
+Reasons for termination should be analysed to counteract future cancellations.
+This ties employees to the company in the long term and saves costs that would have been incurred in acquiring new employees.
+If a company manages to retain an employee in the long term, it can analyse past data and develop targeted strategies.

 HR analytics is also used in many other areas